rewls/linux-device-drivers/02-building-and-running-modules/README.md

 - Trying to build a kernel with the wrong tool versions can lead to no end of subtle, difficult problems.

-- The kernel source makes a great many assumptions about the compiler, and new releases cana sometimes break things for a while.
+- The kernel source makes a great many assumptions about the compiler, and new releases can sometimes break things for a while.

 - You cannot build loadable modules for a 2.6 kernel without this tree on your filesystem.